UPDATE 06-17-2012: CONGRATS TO NICOLE ON HER NOMINATION FOR ACFW AGENT OF THE YEAR!

 Why would we offer this one page critique?

 Here’s my story: It all started in New York!
-Last summer I accepted the position of Agency Intern for The Seymour Agency.
-I judged a contest, loved one of my entries, and encouraged that entrant to query Nicole.
+Last summer I accepted a position with The Seymour Agency.
+I know I want to write, but reading is my passion.
+So… I judged a contest, loved one of my entries, and encouraged that entrant to query Nicole.
 I then learned that same entrant received SIX agent offers and is now a Golden Heart Finalist.
 The rush of discovering new talent was too much to resist.
 I’m never without a book to read, and working for one of Publishers Marketplace‘s top dealmakers (both Mary Sue and Nicole are listed in the top 20) is thrilling.
+I love to write, but I also love to read.
 So this is my chance to see if I can spot a winner, and it’s your chance to see if you can land an agent.

 Final Notes: Yes, that’s my awesome treadmill desk where I will be reading the first pages.
 Yes, I will pass on as many as I LOVE.
 Yes, I will post the “winners” here on this blog.
 Yes, I will email you your one page critiqued by Nicole, unless she requests a partial or emails you herself.